PrashantDhungana/Snap-N-Pin/README.md

 # Snap N Pin - Chrome Screenshot Extension

 A powerful screenshot tool for Chrome that lets you capture, save, and pin screenshots to your screen.
-Similar to Windows' Snipping Tool but with additional features like the ability to keep screenshots floating on top of your browser.
+Similar to Windows' Snipping Tool but with additional features like the ability to keep screenshots floating on top of your browser using Picture-in-Picture mode.

 ## Features